valleee/aspmc/README.md

-# asp2sat
+# aspmc
-treewidth-aware reduction from asp to sat
+(algebraic) answer set counter based on a treewidth-aware cycle-breaking for normal answer set programs

 ## Requirements
 We include a setup bash script `setup.sh` that should automatically perform all steps required to run our code.
 (Except for providing the c2d binary)